Bali Tide Guide for Surfers: Catch It Right

 What are tides?
-Tides are changes in the ocean's water level caused by the gravitational pull of the Moon and the Sun.
-The changes are different in different parts of the planet.
-In Bali, there can be a maximum difference of 2.5 meters in water level during the day.
-During full moon and new moon, the difference is even greater.
+Simply put, tides are changes in ocean water levels caused by the gravitational pull of the Moon and the Sun.
+This variation differs across the planet.
+In Bali, the daily tidal range can reach up to 2.5 meters.
+It’s stronger during full moon and new moon phases, and weaker in between.

 Comments